borgbase/docs.borgbase.com/faq/index.md

 - `Object with key XXX not found in repository`
 - `Cache is newer than repository - do you have multiple, independently updated repos with same ID?`

-If you don't necessarily need the data right now, but primarily want a working repository, Borg is generally good at fixing those issues and missing data will be added during the next backup run.
+Borg is generally good at fixing those issues and missing data will be added during the next backup run.

-Some general fixes for errors on missing data:
+To fix errors related to missing data or files:

-- First run `borg check $REPO_URL`.
+1. First run `borg check $REPO_URL`.
 This will first check the repository files and then one or more archives.
-- If the first step reveals errors, you should make a local repo copy, unless the data is non-critical.
+2. If the first step reveals errors, you should make a local repo copy, unless the data is non-critical.
-- Next run `borg check --repair` to ask Borg to fix any errors.
+3. Next run `borg check --repair $REPO_URL` to ask Borg to fix any errors.
-- Finally run `borg create ...` to do a full backup run and add potentially missing data.
+4. Finally run `borg create ...` to do a full backup run and add potentially missing data.

-Some possible fixes for cache errors (from [here](https://github.com/borgbackup/borg/issues/3428#issuecomment-380399036)):
+To fix errors related to the cache (from [here](https://github.com/borgbackup/borg/issues/3428#issuecomment-380399036)):

-- First try to the local cache `borg delete --cache-only $REPO_URL`
+1. First try to the local cache `borg delete --cache-only $REPO_URL`
-- If the first step doesn't resolve the issue, try moving or removing the security folder in `~/.config/borg/security/$REPO_ID`.
+2. If the first step doesn't resolve the issue, try moving or removing the security folder in `~/.config/borg/security/$REPO_ID`.
 Where the `REPO_ID` can be found using `borg config $REPO_URL id`
-- Run a repo check with `borg check $REPO_URL`.
+3. Run a repo check with `borg check $REPO_URL`.

 ## Append-Only Mode